Kotlin-Discord/site/README.md

 be installed to `src/semantic` and compiled into `build/semantic`.

-If you clear your `build` directory (or modified something in `src/semantic`), you can rebuild Fomantic by opening a terminal in `src/semantic` and running `npx grunt build`.
+If you clear your `build` directory (or modified something in `src/semantic`), you can rebuild Fomantic by opening a terminal in `src/semantic` and running `npx gulp build`.

 We are currently not customising Fomantic UI, so we added the `src/semantic` directory to the `.gitignore`.
 This may change in the future.